-The Delaware County Literacy Council (DCLC) was founded by community members who felt passionate about helping adults who struggle with reading and writing.
-Throughout its history, the leaders of this treasured, local nonprofit have kept the needs of the student at the heart of the Literacy Council’s work.
+The Delaware County Literacy Council (DCLC) was founded by people who felt passionate about helping adults who struggle with reading and writing.
+Throughout its history, the leaders of this treasured nonprofit have kept the needs of students at the heart of its work.

 DCLC has a robust training program for tutors.
-These volunteers devote not only hours, but often years, to teaching English, reading and GED courses to immigrants or anyone shortchanged by their education.
+These volunteers often devote years to teaching a single student.
+They teach English, reading and GED courses to immigrants or anyone shortchanged by their education.

-Many times, as in this case, the impetus for a new logo is an organization’s anniversary.
-Upon its 40th anniversary, the DCLC wanted to refresh its brand.
-They wanted it to remain some shade of blue and retain its reference to a book.
-The challenge, or the opportunity, was to do this in a fresh way that was easy to read and still recognizable as the Delaware County Literacy Council.
+Often, the impetus for a new logo is an organization’s anniversary.
+In this case, upon its 40th anniversary, the DCLC wanted to refresh its brand.
+They wanted it to remain blue and still look like a book.
+The challenge was to make it fresh but easy to read and recognize as the Delaware County Literacy Council.

 We created several versions of the logo: vertical, horizontal, with and without the anniversary year, etc., so that it could be as versatile as possible.